 Evidence-Based Services - Research Informatics Consult Service

-The Research Informatics Consult Service (RICS) is an information service open to all members of the VUMC research community.
-The purpose of the RICS program is to provide proactive, targeted information services for VUMC researchers delivered at the point of need.
-RICS services include training, grant assistance, access to electronic resources, database searching and information filtering.
-Expert assistance is available for bibliographic databases, full text resources, and molecular biology databases and software tools.
-Individual and group consultations are available with experienced information specialists.
-Knowledge Management information specialists can also provide assistance with comprehensive literature reviews is available to researchers developing IRB protocols and to IRB protocol analysts.
+The Research Informatics Consult Service (RICS) is an information service open to all members of the research community.
+The purpose of the RICS program is to provide proactive, targeted information services for researchers delivered at the point of need.
+Research consult services include training, grant assistance, access to electronic resources and tools, database searching and evidence filtering of biochemical, genetic, protein, and structural information.
+Individual and group consultations are available with experienced Center for Knowledge management (CKM) staff.
+Information scientists can also provide assistance with comprehensive evidence reviews to researchers developing IRB protocols and to IRB protocol analysts.

-To support Vanderbilt's Clinical and Translational Science Award (CTSA), the KM team provides expert training and consultation for requests referred from the Office of Research and the StarBRITE: Biomedical Research Integration, Translation and Education online system, a one-stop shop for VMC researchers in need of regulatory, study design, biostatistics, technology, or other support.
-Past projects have included location of data on known single nucleotide polymorphisms (from dbSNP, OMIM, HGVbaseG2P, and other databases) detected via Vanderbilt's DNA Databank.
+To support Vanderbilt's Clinical and Translational Science Award (CTSA), the Knowledge Management team provides expert training and consultation for requests referred from the Office of Research and the StarBRITE: Biomedical Research Integration, Translation and Education online system.